MakerXStudio/node-winston/README.md

 export default logger
 ```

-This would translate a few runtime scenarios.
+This would translate into different runtime configurations:

 ```ts
 // local development logger would be created something like...